navreyort/EasyTransfer-Java/readme.md

 EasyTransfer by https://github.com/madsci1016 implemented in Java inspired by https://github.com/davidcranor/MCP2035 and http://matter.media.mit.edu/tools/details/fitsocket

+IMPORTANT!!
+The project is still in testing stage between java program and arduino sketch.
+Probably everything will be figured out by June 28, 2014 to make sure the communication works and it is easily extendable!
+Thanks for checking it out ;)

 # Java Library dependencies:

 They are all included in the project